-What we do with your data
+What do we do with your data?

-broadbandchoices.co.uk (the "Website") is a trading name of Decision Technologies Limited (Company Number 05341159) whose registered address is Third Floor, High Holborn House, 52-54 High Holborn, London WC1V 6RL ("we", "us", "our", or "DTL").
+broadbandchoices.co.uk (the "Website") is a trading name of Decision Technologies Limited (Company Number 05341159) whose registered address is First Floor, High Holborn House, 52-54 High Holborn, London WC1V 6RL ("we", "us", "our", or "DTL").

-How accurate is our broadband speeds information?
+How accurate is our broadband speed information?

 The speeds we show on our results table are the 'average' speeds that broadband providers advertise - these speeds aren't specific to your postcode.

 That's because we'd need to test each package on your phone line to be able to give you an accurate speed, and as much as we'd love to do that, if we did it for you we'd have to do it for everyone!

 However, before you sign up to any package you should be told what speeds you'll get from it.
 If you're not, ask the provider to check before you commit to anything.